-Dividing total quality points by total GPA hours yields the grade point average (GPA), which is carried to two decimal points.
-GPA hours are the sum of the credit hours associated with courses taken at AUBG in which grades of A, A-, B+, B, B-, C+, C, C-, D+, D, F, X, and U have been earned and that have not subsequently been retaken.
+Dividing total quality points by total attempted hours yields the grade point average (GPA), which is carried to two decimal points.
+Attempted credit hours are the sum of the credit hours associated with courses taken at AUBG in which grades of A, A-, B+, B, B-, C+, C, C-, D+, D, F, X, and U have been earned and that have not subsequently been retaken.
 The quality points for each course equal the number of credit hours taken for that course multiplied by the numerical value of the letter grade.
 The numerical value of each letter grade (the grading system) is as follows:

-Excellent A=4.00 A-=3.67
+Excellent A=4.000 A-=3.670

-Good B+=3.33 B=3.00 B-=2.67
+Good B+=3.330 B=3.000 B-=2.670

-Satisfactory C+=2.33 C=2.00 C-=1.67
+Satisfactory C+=2.330 C=2.000 C-=1.670

-Poor D+=1.33 D=1.00
+Poor D+=1.330 D=1.000

 Passed P=degree credit, not included in GPA computation

-Failure F=0.00 X=0.00 U=0.00
+Failure F=0.000 X=0.000 U=0.000

-Incomplete I=temporary designation to be replaced by an ordinary grade, not included in GPA computation
+Incomplete Incomplete I=temporary designation to be replaced by an ordinary letter grade, not included in GPA computation

-When a student subsequently retakes a course, neither the original quality points nor the credit hours attempted are considered in determining the cumulative GPA for the first three courses retaken.
-If any further repeats are permitted, both quality points and letter credit hours are included in determining GPA.
+When a student subsequently retakes a course, neither the original quality points nor the credit hours attempted are considered in determining the cumulative GPA.
 (See the "Repeating a Course" subsection in this section.)